Who is the Coroner? What do they do?

 What is a Coroner?

 Coroners are judicial office holders.
 They are completely independent and are appointed directly by the Crown.
 They have qualifications and substantial experience as a lawyer, a medical doctor, or sometimes both.

-Each Senior Coroner usually appoints one or more Assistant Coroners or Area Coroners.
-These serve either full or part-time, usually while continuing work as solicitors, barristers or doctors.
-They are qualified in the same way and have all the same powers as a Senior Coroner when it comes to dealing with deaths and inquests.
+Each area has one Senior Coroner.
+Because our area is so busy, we also have a full time Area Coroner.
+Then we also have several Assistant Coroners who serve part-time, usually while continuing work as solicitors, barristers or doctors.
+Area and Assistant Coroners are qualified in the same way and have all the same powers as a Senior Coroner when it comes to dealing with deaths and inquests.

 What does a Coroner do?

 Coroners investigate all deaths where the cause is unknown, where there is reason to think the death may not be due to natural causes, or which need an inquiry for some other reason.

 Each Senior Coroner is responsible for a geographical area.
 The Manchester City Area matches the area covered by Manchester City Council.